cpslab-asu/psy-taliro/docs/cost_func.rst

 Decorator
 ---------

-A cost function can also be created by applying the :py:func:`~staliro.cost_func.costfunc` decorator to a function that accepts a sample and returns a :py:class:`~staliro.Result` value.
+A cost function can also be created by applying the :py:func:`~staliro.costfunc` decorator to a function that accepts a sample and returns a :py:class:`~staliro.Result` value.

 .. code-block:: python